03 Jan 5 BENEFITS TO HAVING A PRE-WEDDING ENGAGEMENT SHOOT

 2. They Help You Relax

-This leads me nicely on to the second reason for having an engagement shoot, they are the perfect chance for you and your partner to learn to relax a little in front of the camera.
-Let’s be honest it isn’t every day you have a professional photographer following you around (unless your Kim-K and Kanye of course) and this can be daunting for most people!
+This leads me nicely to the second reason for having an engagement shoot, they are the perfect chance for you and your partner to learn to relax a little in front of the camera.
+Let’s be honest it isn’t every day you have a professional photographer following you around (unless you’re Kim-K and Kanye of course) and this can be daunting for most people!

 Having an engagement shoot will allow you and your partner to get used to being in front of the camera, learn how to relax a little more, and get used to pretending the camera isn’t there before the wedding day.
 I would say at least 95% of couples I photograph always lead with “we feel awkward in front of the camera” or “we hate having our photograph taken” (snap btw!) so look at your engagement shoot as a chance to rip off the plaster.
 To get over the first hurdle nerves and dare I say it, actually enjoy it – I promise!